stibinator/DuAEF_Duik_Docs/src/docs/import.md

 Duik can import traditional animations made with [Krita](http://krita.org), without needing to export frame sequences or video.

-Duik will keep all layers and the animation exposure/timeline from Krita.
+Duik will keep all layers and the animation exposure/timeline from ***Krita***.

-1. Export the animation from Krita as a CSV file.
+1. Export the animation from *Krita* as a *CSV* file.
 Krita will also create a subfolder with the exported layers and frames.
-2. Click on the "Krita" button in Duik.
+2. Click on the *Krita* button in Duik.

 Duik imports all the layers and frames from Krita and then creates a composition corresponding to the Krita project with the same layers and parameters.